6 Ways to Better Communicate Your Strategy

 3. Inspire Meaning

-Try to express the strategy in a way that focuses on a grander purpose than simply making money.
+Try to express the strategy in a way that focuses on a grander purpose rather than simply making money.
 Employees will be more engaged when they feel that what they do has a worthwhile objective.
-Articulate the strategy in a way that is meaningful to the company, your employees, and your clients.
+Articulate the strategy in a way that is meaningful to the company, your employees, and the people you serve.

 4. Keep It Simple and Relevant

-Use simple, clear, direct language.
+Employees don’t need lofty concepts; they need clarity.
+Use simple, clear, direct language that connects strategic objectives to day-to-day work.
 No “corporate speak” allowed.
 Describe the company’s core purpose and strategic goals in terms that make sense to employees on the front lines.
 That’s where the real work gets done.

-The strategies that succeed are oft-repeated, modeled, and reinforced.
+The objective is to ensure that employees feel that their perspectives matter thereby increasing employee commitment to the plan.
+The strategies that succeed are constructively debated, modeled, and reinforced.
 Leaders and senior managers need to repeat the message often, stay available for questions, and address issues as they arise.
 Keep a strong pulse on what is working and what is not working as you move forward.

 The Bottom Line